Date of Birth:

 Hyderabad, Andra Pradesh, India

 Mohini Singh was born in 1960 in Hyderabad, Andra Pradesh, India and immigrated to Canada in 1983 with her family.
-Her mother had finished her nursing school and decide to immigrate to Canada as there was a shortage of nurses.
+Her mother had finished her nursing school and decided to immigrate to Canada as there was a shortage of nurses.
 Her mother’s brother had been living in Canada since he was sixteen and he had received them at Victoria, BC airport.
 Mohini spent three months in Surrey, BC and then later moved to Vancouver where she and her family spent six years.

-She vividly remembers that the owner of their apartment building was a Punjabi who had even offered her family a job as a manager of the apartment building.
+She vividly remembers that the owner of their apartment building was a Punjabi who had even offered her family member a job as a manager of the apartment building.
 Mohini wasn’t aware of the Canadian lingo and faced some difficulties in adjusting and finding a job in Canada.
 She started working in the Valley Village and worked there for 3 months and later worked at the Credit Union in Vancouver.
 Mohini also recalls her difficulties in adjusting to the weather and driving on the roads.
 She says that the learning curve on how to adjust to a new country was very steep for her.
 According to Mohini, there weren’t many Punjabi people in the 1980’s and 1990’s when compared to now.
-However, people from all over the province would come to the parade in Vancouver.
-Majority of the people resided on Main Street and Surrey region.
+However, people from all over the province would come to the (Vaisakhi) parade in Vancouver.
+The majority of the people resided on Main Street and Surrey region.

 According to Mohini, today, the farming community is so vibrant because of the Punjabi people.
 People seem to gravitate towards agriculture and the shining key points are the gurdwaras in Rutland.
 She believes that people are very fortunate to have come to Canada and to be able to live here.
 She feels it is important for us as a community, to give to Canada, build Canada and to keep Canada the world class country it is.
 In 2006, on Kelowna’s 100th birthday, Mohini documented and presented the history of Indo-Canadian people in the Okanagan valley.
 She is a strong believer that the Indian community is thriving, working hard and doing well.
 She believes that as Indo-Canadians, we have to give to Canada as well but we also have to be proud in where we came from, what we are doing and we together have to work on building the community and the country.